4 Steps to Resolve a Tenant's Pet Complaint

 - A severe offense: Such as an animal injuring another tenant may result in a fine and removal of the pet or an eviction.

 Exception: Tenants with disabilities who have a service animal are allowed to keep the animal regardless of what your normal policy for pets in your property is.
-It is not considered a pet; it is considered a necessity for these such tenants.
-If you attempt to force a tenant with a service animal to get rid of such an animal, you may be accused of discrimination under the Fair Housing Act.
+It is not considered a pet; it is considered a necessity for these tenants.
+If you attempt to force a tenant with a service animal to get rid of it, you may be accused of discrimination under the Fair Housing Act.

 Your goal as a landlord is to provide your tenants with a safe and quiet environment in which to live, and you must take the necessary steps if this safety or tranquility is threatened.